 - Au Naturale Cosmetics: Their components are mostly aluminum and the boxes they come in are 100% post-consumer waste.
 Plus they use Palm Done Right sustainably-sourced palm oil.

-- Axiology: Their lipsticks are cased in aluminum and the boxes are sourced from a woman-owned recycled-paper boutique in Bali.
-Axiology also never uses palm oil in their formulas.
+- Axiology: Their lip-to-lid balmies are cute crayons that can be used on lips, cheeks, and eyelids.
+The boxes are sourced from a woman-owned recycled-paper boutique in Bali.
+Axiology also never uses palm oil in its formulas!

-- Kjaer Weis: Their products also use a refill system, housed in durable metal compacts that slide open (even their mascara!).
+- Kjaer Weis: Their products also use a refill system, housed in durable metal and recyclable paper compacts (even their mascara and lipsticks!).

-- RMS Beauty: They use very minimal packaging; most of their products are in glass and all of it is biodegradable, recyclable, or reusable.
+- RMS Beauty: They use very minimal packaging; most of their products are in glass and all of them are biodegradable, recyclable, or reusable.

 - Tata Harper: Not only is Tata Harper packaging a beautiful green and gold color, but their focus on sustainability is incredible.
 The majority of their packaging is made of glass.
 What little plastic they do use is necessary for the function of the packaging and is as eco-friendly as possible.
 The plastic resin for their tubes is derived from corn, which means it is made from a renewable resource instead of petroleum.
 The cartons they use have the Sustainable Forestry Initiative label, and they also used recycled paperboard and print with soy-based inks.